 When the emperor traveled his vestiarion, or private suite, included two large cooler-basins for rose-water.
 Also in his vestiarion were various perfumes and unguents including:

-Incense (probably myrrh from the Commiphora myrrha tree the source of myrrh resin, which is a natural gum)
+Incense (probably myrrh from the Commiphora myrrha tree the source of myrrh resin, which is a natural gum.
+It now comes from India in the form of yellow or red slightly transparent beads or chunks;it should be oily and crumbly.)

 Mastic (mastic is a Mediterranean shrub with a nice smelling resin obtained from its branches; it is similar to pine or cedar)

 Frankincense (frankincense is also known as olibanum, an aromatic resin used in incense and perfumes, obtained from trees of the genus Boswellia.
-The word is from Old French franc encens ("high-quality incense")
+The word is from Old French franc encens ("high-quality incense").
+It comes from Arabia.
+It is a pale yellow, transparent, resinous substance, dry and hard.
+Drops of it are transparent, oblong and smooth.)

 Saccharin (I couldn't find anything on it, except as a sweetener)